- Claim TPD from Superannuation Funds

 - The specifics of the superannuation insurance policy

-- Criteria for the lump sum payment.
+- Criteria for a lump sum payout.

 The Significance of Medical Evidence

-Strong medical evidence comprises:
+Substantial medical evidence comprises:

 - Comprehensive and clear evidence of the injuries or condition, such as detailed medical reports, X-rays, workers’ compensation records, and other relevant medical documents